scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Force

 Harness your magic and unleash a destructive wave of force.
 A blast of force 5 tiles wide and 12 tiles long erupts from your hands.
 All creatures in the blast must make a Strength save vs your spellcasting.
-On fail they take 5 wound dice in damage and are thrown back half the distance of the wave, on success they take 2 wound dice and are pushed back 1 tile.
-Objects and structures in the waves path are destroyed, leaving difficult terrain.
+On fail they take 6 wound dice in damage and are thrown back half the distance of the wave, on success they are pushed back 1 tile and take half damage, rounded down.
+Objects and structures in the wave are destroyed, leaving difficult terrain.

 The length of the wave increases by 3 and wound dice increases by 1 for each level above 6th.